 Not one single standard for this.

 Notion of a trust network.
 Online trust alliance.
-23 parameters… Entrant into industry should be able to do x y z.
+Eg reduce to 23 parameters… Entrant into industry should be able to do x y z.
 There are some checks and balances around it.

 Credible audit process, Trust “mark”?